Astragalus mollissimus: Growth pattern

 It is hairy a perennial plant growing from 2 to 34 in tall, from a very short stem.

 Leaves and stems

 It has hairy stems and leaves.
 "Mollissumus" means "most soft", referring to the hairy covering of the leaves and stems.
 Pinnate leaves are from 3/4 to 11 in long, with 15–35 elliptical to oval wooly leaflets.

 Inflorescence and fruit

 It blooms from March to August.
 The inflorescence are from 3/4 to 10 in stalks with 7–20 flowers per stalk.
 Each pink to purple or bicolored with white flower has a 1/4 to 1/2 in hairy calyx with 5 pointed teeth, around a 3/4 in corolla with upper petal flares at the end.
-Seed pods are 1/3 to 1 in, egg shaped and densely hairy.
+The inflated seed pods are 1/3 to 1 in, egg shaped and hairless to densely hairy.

 Habitat and range

 It grows from grasslands to Pinyon juniper woodland communities ranging from Wyoming to Arizona.